 Todd’s interest lies in the successful delivery of built projects, based on his attention to detail and strong technical and environmental knowledge.
 At SMM, Todd has been involved in the preparation of documentation drawings for two high profile projects, Cook and Phillip Park and the Martin Place Upgrade.
 He has also overseen the realisation of many other projects of varying scales.
 Todd is responsible for team organisation and outputs within the office, client liaison, sub-consultant coordination, and contract administration.

-Associate Diploma of Applied Science (Landscape) Ryde, College of TAFE
+Associate Diploma of Applied Science (Landscape), TAFE NSW Ryde

-Matthew Dally is an Associate Landscape Architect and sustainable transport specialist in SMM’s Sydney office.
+Mathew Dally is an Associate Landscape Architect and Sustainable Transport Specialist in SMM’s Sydney office.
 He has over 14 years of professional experience and an extensive range of successfully completed projects.

 Mathew works with local and state governments in the assessment, design, and delivery of sustainable transport infrastructure.
 He is highly skilled in feasibility and route assessments, concept and detailed designs, documentation, and construction supervision of cycle facility projects.